-With Energy Locals, customers can opt to have a portion of the rates they are charged go toward an organisation of their choice.
-Notable organisations include R U Okay, Starlight Children’s foundation and Ronald McDonald House to name just a few.
+With Energy Locals, customers can opt to have a portion of the rates they are charged go towards an organisation of their choosing.
+Notable organisations include the Blue Knot Foundation, Starlight Children’s Foundation and Ronald McDonald House to name just a few.

 While Energy Locals is only available in QLD and NSW, the company’s website says it has an outstanding retail licence application in Victoria – so expect it down south soon.
-South Australian’s might have to wait a little longer though as Energy Locals says it will wait until SA electricity prices stabilise.
+However, South Australians might have to wait a little longer as Energy Locals says it will not enter the market until SA electricity prices stabilise.

-Energy Locals offers eligible customers a retailer-funded 10c/kWh solar feed-in tariff for exported energy.
-It also offers four GreenPower plans, with the option to have 10%, 20%, 50% or 100% of your electricity usage matched with renewable electricity purchases in exchange for slightly higher rates.
+Energy Locals pays Queenslanders a solar feed-in tariff of 11c/kWh.
+NSW residents receive slightly more for solar at 11.7c/kWh.
+It also offers four GreenPower plans, with the option to have 10%, 20%, 50% or 100% of your electricity usage matched with renewable electricity purchases in exchange for slightly higher rates listed below:

 If minimising your carbon footprint is important to you, you’ll be interested to know that Energy Locals is a carbon neutral organisation.
 By purchasing and surrendering Certified Emission Reductions (CERs), recognised under the National Carbon Offset Standard (NCOS), equal to its expected emissions over the next year, Energy Locals can boast a net carbon emission of zero.